Fantastic Dizzy: Damage indicator

 The game uses a damage indicator, as a reverse version of health.
 When the meter fills up, Dizzy loses a life.

 Reception

-Entertainment Weekly gave the game an A- and wrote: "Too-cute-for-words Dizzy (an anthropomorphized egg) needs your help to traverse his puzzle-filled kingdom.
+Entertainment Weekly gave the game an A− and wrote: "Too-cute-for-words Dizzy (an anthropomorphized egg) needs your help to traverse his puzzle-filled kingdom.
 This game makes you expend IQ points, and the music is funky".
-In 2017, Gamesradar ranked the game 30th on their: "Best Sega Genesis/Mega Drive games of all time."
+In 2017, Gamesradar ranked the game 30th on their "Best Sega Genesis/Mega Drive games of all time" list.